 GATE Reasoning and Comprehension Syllabus 2026 with Topic Wise Weightage

-GATE 2026 Reasoning and Comprehension Syllabus - IIT Guwahati published the GATE reasoning and comprehension syllabus 2026 at gate2026.iitg.ac.in.
-Candidates can check the detailed GATE 2026 reasoning and comprehension syllabus below.
+GATE 2026 Reasoning and Comprehension Syllabus - IIT Guwahati has released the GATE reasoning and comprehension syllabus 2026 on the official website, gate2026.iitg.ac.in.
+Candidates can check the GATE 2026 reasoning and comprehension syllabus on this page.
 The GATE syllabus for reasoning and comprehension includes topics such as expression, analytical reasoning, and logical reasoning, among others.
 Candidates preparing for the GATE exam should check the syllabus and familiarise themselves with the exam pattern, including the marking scheme, types of questions, and duration.
 The GATE 2026 exam will be conducted on February 7, 8, 14 & 15, 2026.

 Direct link for the GATE 2026 Reasoning & Comprehension Syllabus